- Daniel A. SchwabFounder / Director

 Prior to joining TerraWest Conservancy, Mr. Ayers co-founded and was President of Sierra Ridge Consulting, where his work focused on environmental permitting, habitat restoration, and large-scale restoration and conservation planning.
 His ability to negotiate and provide solutions to complex environmental disputes assisted clients with successful development projects for nearly two decades.

-Mr. Ayers is dedicated to incorporating the best scientific information to assist clients with environmental compliance, and to ensure successful implementation of habitat protection and restoration plans.
-With a portfolio of over $250M in current real estate and mitigation management, and over 150,000 acres of habitat conservation and enhancement, Mr. Ayers has built an enterprise of leading innovations with his team of the nationwide conservation specialists.
+Mr. Ayers is dedicated to incorporating the best scientific information to assist clients with environmental compliance and to ensure the successful implementation of habitat protection and restoration plans.
+With a portfolio of over $250M in current real estate and mitigation management, and over 150,000 acres of habitat conservation and enhancement, Mr. Ayers has built an enterprise of leading innovations with his team of nationwide conservation specialists.

 - Charles ClingerOutside Counsel

 Charles Clinger is a partner at LUTHI & VOYLES, LLC, a law firm located in Thayne, Wyoming.
 Charles is a native of Freedom, Wyoming.
-Charles previously practiced law for several years in San Francisco, California as an associate in the investment advisory group at Shartsis Friese LLP, and in the private equity group at Kirkland & Ellis LLP.
+Charles previously practiced law in San Francisco, California as an associate in the investment advisory group at Shartsis Friese LLP, and in the private equity group at Kirkland & Ellis LLP.
 Before his legal career, Charles enjoyed a banking career while employed at the Bank of Star Valley and Zions Bank.
 Charles continues to stay active in the banking community, currently serving as a Director of First Bank, Division of Glacier Bank.
 Charles is a graduate of Weber State University (B.S., Business Management/Finance (2002), and University of California, Davis School of Law (J.D., 2010).
 Charles is licensed to practice law in Wyoming and California.

 - Mike McCollumMitigation Bank Establishment